 Larger enterprises often have internal IT teams composed of help desk troubleshooters, systems admins, database admins, cyber security professionals, and others who are responsible for maintaining parts of the larger technology systems and applications.
 This is a tremendous solution due to the variety and depth of skills needed to keep an enterprise’s IT running smoothly and securely.
 However, it is very costly; and it is difficult to find, hire, and retain the personnel to implement.

-So how do the companies in between solve this critical issue?
+So how do the companies in between small and large solve this critical issue?

 At a certain point, however, healthy SMBs grow large enough to begin weighing whether or not it is time to hire their own internal IT person.
 And that can be a very difficult decision.